Injury in public

 How do I start a compensation claim after an accident in a public place?

-What evidence will I need to provide to support my claim?
+What evidence will I need to provide to support my public injury claim?

 You may also be asked to provide details of any medical appointments you've attended and any medication prescribed to help with the treatment of your injuries.
 There is also a possibility that you'll need to attend a medical examination with an independent medical expert who specialises in medical reporting to support legal cases, also known as medico legal reports.

-Will it cost me anything to make a compensation claim?
+Will it cost me anything to make a public injury compensation claim?

 Claims for accidents in public places can be funded under a No Win No Fee Agreement.
 Meaning if your case is unsuccessful, you won't have to pay a penny which means they'll be no financial risk to you.
 Fees may apply if you do go onto win your case and receive compensation.